allthings-code/allthings-code.github.io/_posts/2021-08-16-what-is-jekyll.markdown

 categories: jekyll update
 ---

+"Life is not a matter of holding good cards, but of playing a poor hand well." - Robert Louis Stevenson

 # Introduction
 If you're thinking "Wait a minute, this is a programming blog and not a gothic Scottish novel about a shapeshifting doctor?!
 What gives?" then stop right there!
 Jekyll (the tool, not the doctor) is quite similar to its' namesake - but rather than turn into a serial murderer - Jekyll turns generic markdown files into a static website.
 It allows you to serve user content quickly and easily.

 # Background
-Written in Ruby (LINK) by Tom Preston-Werner (LNK) in the year 2008, Jekyll was a pioneer in the space of static web pages (LINK).
-Tom Preston-Werner went on later in his career to cofound Github (LINK) where Jekyll was slated as the engine behing Github Pages (LINK).
+Written in [Ruby]: https://www.ruby-lang.org/en/documentation/ by [Tom Preston-Werner]: https://en.wikipedia.org/wiki/Tom_Preston-Werner in the year 2008, Jekyll was a pioneer in the space of [static web pages]: https://en.wikipedia.org/wiki/Static_web_page.
+Tom Preston-Werner went on later in his career to cofound [Github]: https://github.com/ where Jekyll was slated as the engine behind [Github Pages]: https://pages.github.com/.
 Now Jekyll is the most widely adopted static web page generator.

 # Jekyll's Secret Serum
 So how exactly does Jekyll work?
 It's quite simple really.
 First, Jekyll composes all files within the _posts directory as post objects.
 What's the _posts directory you ask?
 We will get to that.
 Then Jekyll composes all files withn the _site directory as layout objects.

 Then, Jekyll creates one giant ruby object by combining these composed posts/layouts with site metadata (dates, titles, links, etc).

-Jekyll then uses a language called Liquid[LINK] o liquify all posts and layouts.
+Jekyll then uses a language called [Liquid]: https://shopify.github.io/liquid/ to liquify all posts and layouts.

 Finally, these liquified templates and posts are rendered.